 Graphical desktop access to your login node¶

-Your Alces Flight Compute login node can run graphical desktop sessions to support users who want to run interactive applications across the cluster.
+Your Alces Flight Compute login node can also run graphical desktop sessions to support users who want to run interactive applications across the cluster.
 The system can support a number of different sessions simultaneously, and allow multiple remote participants to connect to the same session to support training and collaborative activities.

 Launching a desktop session¶